GilsonPSantos/GPSMaskTextField/README.md

 "76.454.500,00"
 ```
 - `Is Required`: The configuration that determines whether the fields will be mandatory or not for use in the validation functionality of all fields, as explained below in the "Validating all fields" option.

-- `Next To Validate`: If "On" enables the field so that, after validation according to its settings made, it passes the focus to the next field, if any.
-By default, this value is "Off".
-For this functionality to work properly IBOutlets must be declared in their Controller in the same order as their Interface Builder.

 ## Validating all fields